karl0sfandang0/ansible-3-client-demo/README.md

 **Start the Demo:**

-cd to ansible-3-client-demoans and run ./ansibleup.sh
+$ cd ~/vagrant/ansible-3-client-demos

+$ ./ansibleup.sh

 This starts all 4 VMs in serial, and copies a demo playbook to the ansible server (it still requires you to answer the yes prompt if you've got